YakudzaKY/GEMINI_AUTOSCROLL/README.md

 - Use the Options page (via popup or `chrome://extensions`) to configure:
   - `Auto‑Scroll` — keeps the feed pinned to the bottom during generation.
   - `Auto‑Save` — snapshots and stores the latest response when it disappears.

+## Known Issues

+- Switching to a different chat or bot inside the Gemini interface also triggers an auto-save of the last response.
+The UI fires a deletion event, so the extension thinks the answer vanished and keeps it.
+Attempting to gate saving on the `[Stop]` button state failed, because on Gemini errors the button is disabled first and only then the response is cleared.